-Prague, Czech Republic – As high unemployment remains a lingering issue in many EU economies, the Czech Republic is faced with the exact opposite problem: there aren’t just enough people around to fill vacant positions.
+Prague, Czech Republic – As high unemployment remains a lingering issue in many EU economies, the Czech Republic is faced with the exact opposite problem: there aren’t just enough people around to fill vacant positions and the country continues to report the highest job vacancy rate in Europe.

 According to Eurostat, the EU’s statistical office, the Czech Republic has the highest job vacancy rate in Europe, by far: 6.2% of the total number of posts were vacant at the end of June, well ahead of Belgium (3.4%), the Netherlands (3.4%), Germany (3.3%) or Latvia (3.2%).